Subaru Park: Lacrosse

 The stadium hosted two quarterfinal matches in the 2012 NCAA Division I Men's Lacrosse Championship.
 In 2013, the stadium hosted the Major League Lacrosse's Championship known as the Steinfeld Cup.
 In this game, the Chesapeake Bayhawks defeated the Charlotte Hounds 10–9 in front of 3,892 fans.
 On April 24 & 26, 2015, the 2015 ACC Lacrosse Championship was hosted at the facility.
-In 2015, the stadium hosted the NCCA Division I and Division III Women's Lacrosse Championship.
+In 2015, the stadium hosted the NCAA Division I and Division III Women's Lacrosse Championship.
 Maryland beat North Carolina in the DI game while SUNY Cortland beat Trinity College of Hartford in the DIII game.
 In 2016, the stadium again hosted the NCAA Division I and Division III Women's Lacrosse Championship, May 28 and May 29, 2016.

 At the high school level, notable events included the boys' 2015 Inter-Academic League Championship game, between The Haverford School, from Pennsylvania, and The Hun School of New Jersey.
 The Haverford School won the game, as well as the Inter-Ac title, capping off a perfect 23–0 season.

+From 2019 to 2023, the Premier Lacrosse League hosted several matches at Subaru Park.

 Ultimate

 Major League Ultimate had hosted two of its annual championship games at Subaru Park.
-The first was on July 19, 2014 when the DC Current defeated the Vancouver Nighthawks 23–17.
-The stadium again hosted the championship on August 8, 2015 in which the Boston Whitecaps defeated the Seattle Rainmakers 31–17.
+The first was on July 19, 2014, when the DC Current defeated the Vancouver Nighthawks 23–17.
+The stadium again hosted the championship on August 8, 2015, in which the Boston Whitecaps defeated the Seattle Rainmakers 31–17.